htool/signalk-bandg-zc-plugin/README.md

-# signalk-bandgZC-plugin
+# ZC1 remote control

-ZC1/2 remote control
+Push buttons on the screen.